elixir-berlin/pacman/README.md

 ![](http://www.wired.com/images/article/full/2008/07/pacman_500px.jpg)

-## ACSII Pacman Challenge
+## ASCII Pacman Challenge

 Pacman finds himself in a grid filled with monsters.

+Oh no!

 Will he be able to eat all the dots on the board before the monsters eat him?

 For this challnege we are concern with the transformations required on a board state and